 Here is a touching recollection from Moose’s Dad Joel, about the day when Moose made a lasting impression upon the hearts and minds of residents in Santa Barbara, California.

-Moose Leads the Big Dog Parade
+Moose the Giant Breed Tripod Dog Leads the Big Dog Parade

 Our favorite summer event is the Big Dog Parade in Santa Barbara.
 The clothing company Big Dog is based in Santa Barbara and sponsors an annual parade for dogs and their owners.
 A few thousand dogs and their owners walk down State Street to the park at the beach.
 It is quite a sight, dogs and people of all shapes and sizes, many in costume sauntering down the road to the beach.
 Thousands more people are lining the road watching the crazy assortment of dogs, people, and the occasional school band.
 As the 14th annual Big Dog Parade approached, Moose was beating the odds against bone cancer.

-From Diagnosis to Canine Celebrity
+From Osteosarcoma Diagnosis to Local Celebrity

 Almost two years earlier, Moose had been dealt the worst diagnosis a dog can get, bone cancer.
 The local vet was very negative, and shared the story of another dog with the same diagnosis that did very poorly with the standard treatment of amputation.
 He said we should consider putting Moose down, or possibly amputation witch he said might buy Moose and us 6 months.
 At that my partner Ross told the vet he was not going to cut off his dogs leg and stormed out of the exam room.